reynardmh/bugdemo-angular-i18n/README.md

 <app-cool></app-cool>
 ```

-If you build and run it, you can see the imported CoolComponent is working as expected.
+If you build and run it, you can see the imported CoolComponent works as expected.

 However running ng-xi18n failed: